 Let’s explore some sample use cases.
 Page and Section Level Audience Tagging feature, with tagging at a page or section level (through the use of an audience metadata tag).

 Introduction to English Writing, or “English 101”, is a course that almost every university offers in some variation.
 Let’s say this course is offered not only to incoming new students but also as an online course, as well as an abbreviated summer course.
 The course material for English 101 is the same throughout all of these offerings, but each group needs the materials to be distributed in a different capacity.

 Using the Parent / Child Project feature, you can create a master course containing all of the material that would be included for all of the learners (this can also include information for the instructor only).
 Once you have your “master” parent project, you can now create a child project for each of the different course offerings you have.

-For example, for our online course, we may need to export our course into an LTI format or as a SCORM package to import to an LMS.
+For example, for our online course, we may need to export our course into an LTI format or as a SCORM package and import to an LMS.